Uniform attachment with freezing: Introduction

 \paragraph{Plan of the paper.} The rest of the paper is organized as follows: In Section \ref{sec:discret}, we present our alternative construction, and describe a few of its properties.
 In Section \ref{sec:local}, we show Theorem \ref{thm:cvlocale} and \ref{thm:BGW} about local limits.
 In Sections \ref{sec:distances} and \ref{sec:Linear}, we prove respectively Theorems \ref{thm:height} and \ref{thm:lineaire} about the height of our trees.
 We then apply our results in Section \ref{sec:SIR} to a stochastic SIR dynamics.
 Finally, in Section \ref{oo/oo} we give a few open problems.

 \paragraph{Acknowledgments.} We thank Christina Goldschmidt for stimulating discussions at early stages of this work.
-We also thank the wonderful organization committee (Serte Donderwinkel, Christina Goldschmidt, Remco van der Hofstad, and Joost Jorritsma) of the RandNET Summer School and Workshop on Random Graphs, where this work was initiated.
+We also thank the wonderful organization committee (Serte Donderwinkel, Christina Goldschmidt, Remco van der Hofstad, and Joost Jorritsma) of the RandNET Summer School and Workshop on Random Graphs, where this work was initiated. {We are also grateful to an anonymous referee, whose extremely thorough reading and numerous comments greatly improved the article.}